HMuraja/p5-book-review/README.md

 ### Backend User Stories - Tests

 The final product was tested to confirm all acceptance criteria on the user stories, labelled as Backend found from [issues](https://github.com/HMuraja/p5-book-review/issues) was fulfilled.
 Below is the summary of all the user stories and the acceptance criteria.
-All criterias were fullfilled.
+All criteria were fulfilled.

 <details>
 <summary>USER STORY: Authentication</summary>